Skip to main content

 class UserService:

-def __init__(self, db: Database): # Inject dependency
+def __init__(self, db: Database): # Inject the abstraction, not a concrete class

 self.db = db